The following table describes hints related to join operations in SQL queries. These hints are used to enable or disable specific join algorithms.

 ) PARTITION BY HASH(c1) PARTITIONS 10;

-You can use the following SQL statements to enforce the use of join filters:
+You can use the following SQL to force the application of a Join Filter:

 EXPLAIN SELECT